SCECcode/awp/README.md

 ```
 vx: 0 vy: 0 vz: 0
 ```
 is displayed.
-This message shows the l2-error in each component of the particle velocity field.
+This message shows the maximum difference in each component of the particle velocity field.

 ## Optimized kernels